-Online or distance learning students are individuals who take courses primarily online and are only on SAU’s campus 1-2 times per semester.
-These students usually live more than two hours away.
+Online or distance learning students/faculty are individuals who take or teach courses primarily online and are only on SAU’s campus 1-2 times per semester.
+These students/faculty usually live more than one hour away.
 In contrast, on-campus students are on SAU’s campus regularly throughout the semester.
 Some shipping charges may apply.
 See our Access and Check out Policies here.

-Whether you are an online, distance, or on-campus student, the Magale Library staff members strive to provide the best quality resources and services to support learning both on and off-campus.
+Whether you are an online, distance, or on-campus student or faculty, the Magale Library staff members strive to provide the best quality resources and services to support learning both on and off-campus.
 Our online resources include electronic journals, newspapers, books, and a variety of other materials to assist you with your information needs.

 Magale Library Video Tutorials and Research Assistance

 Need help getting started or are you not sure how to locate and use resources?
 Our video tutorials and library guides can help!